Battle of Towton: Fighting

 As the Yorkists reformed their ranks to receive the Lancastrian charge, their left flank came under attack by the horsemen from Castle Hill Wood mentioned by Waurin.
 The Yorkist left wing fell into disarray and several men started to flee.
 Edward had to take command of the left wing to save the situation.
 By engaging in the fight and encouraging his followers, his example inspired many to stand their ground.
 The armies clashed and archers shot into the mass of men at short range.
 The Lancastrians continuously threw fresher men into the fray and gradually the numerically inferior Yorkist army was forced to give ground and retreat up the southern ridge.
 Gravett thought that the Lancastrian left had less momentum than the rest of its formation, skewing the line of battle such that its western end tilted towards Saxton.

 The fighting continued for three hours, according to research by English Heritage, a government body in charge of conservation of historic sites.
 It was indecisive until the arrival of Norfolk's men.
 Marching up the Old London Road, Norfolk's contingent was hidden from view until they crested the ridge and attacked the Lancastrian left flank.
 The Lancastrians continued to give fight but the advantage had shifted to the Yorkists.
 By the end of the day, the Lancastrian line had broken up, as small groups of men began fleeing for their lives.
-Polydore Vergil, chronicler for Henry VII of England, claimed that combat lasted for a total of 10 hours.
+Polydore Vergil, chronicler for Henry VII of England, said combat lasted for a total of 10 hours.